regen-network/regen-server/.github/PULL_REQUEST_TEMPLATE/docs.md

 - [ ] targeted `dev` branch
 - [ ] provided a link to the relevant issue or specification
 - [ ] reviewed "Files changed" and left comments if necessary
+- [ ] submit a PR against `master` branch after this one gets merged

 ### Reviewers Checklist